AhmadHirthani/reading-notes/class-09.md

 In browser levelled events, we have tons of events such as load, resize and scroll.
 In DOM levelled events we have a bunch of different ones such as clicking on something, drag mouse, move mouse around and form based events which activates anytime we do anything using form.

 ## How we use events inside website?
+There are many ways to use the events.
+One of the most used one is with buttons.
+For example if we have a button and we want a function to run when this button is pressed we can add the attribute onclick to the button tag and give the name of the function as attribute’s value.
+Also we can use the attribute event and give it a JavaScript code as a value.
+## Events example
+\<button onclick="this.innerHTML = Date()">The time is?\</button>
+\<button onclick="displayDate()">The time is?\</button>